-The truth is somewhat different.
-According to the United States Geological Survey, nearly 97 percent of the Earth’s water supply is saline or salty.
+According to the United States Geological Survey, nearly 97% of the Earth’s water supply is saline or salty.
 It’s non-potable and unfit for human consumption or general utility use.
-Two percent is frozen as ice.
-That means only one percent of available water is fresh and useful to us.
-Freshwater can be in the form of goods like drinking and irrigation water or as a service for generating hydroelectricity, supplying recreation or being available as wash water for equipment.
+Approximately 2% of the water on Earth is frozen as ice.
+This leaves only 1% of available fresh water for human consumption and use.
+People can use fresh water in the form of goods such as drinking and irrigation water, or they can use it for services such as generating hydroelectricity, supplying recreation or washing equipment.

-As the Earth’s human population grows, there’s an ever-increasing demand for purified fresh water.
-With a high demand comes a dwindling supply.
-That presents a challenge to use our water resources wisely, especially in how we use wash water.
-Recycling wash water is a top conservation method, and it protects our precious resource for ourselves and future generations.
-Now, more than ever, we rely on water filtration technology.
+As the Earth’s human population grows, the demand for purified fresh water increases, and the Earth’s water supply dwindles.
+Due to this increasing demand and dwindling supply, humans must use water resources wisely, especially in how we use wash water.
+Recycling wash water is a top conservation method, and it protects our precious resources for ourselves and future generations.
+Water filtration technology is essential to preserving the Earth’s water supply.

 What Is Wash Water?

-Wash water is any water used to clean or wash materials.
-That can be anything from the water you use in your shower to the water you wash your car with.
-It also applies to the huge amount of water consumed in the commercial and industrial equipment washing industry.
+Wash water, or wastewater, is any water used to clean or wash materials.
+It can be anything from the water you use in your shower to the water you use to wash your car.
+The industrial and commercial equipment washing industry also consumes a significant amount of wash water.

-Washing commercial equipment such as heavy machinery or golf course management vehicles requires a lot of water.
-Fortunately, much of the commercial wash water consumed on a daily basis can be recycled.
-Wash water treatment is contained, cleaned to a “gray” water state and reused on a continual cycle.
+Washing commercial equipment such as heavy machinery or golf course management vehicles requires a great deal of water.
+Fortunately, most of the commercial wash water companies consume daily is recyclable.
+To recycle wash water, organizations contain it, clean it until it’s in a “gray” water state and reuse it on a continuous cycle.
 Recycled wash water never enters the environment’s water table and does not contribute to pollution problems.

-“Gray” wash water refers to supplies that are unsuitable for human consumption as “potable” water.
-However, recycled gray water is perfectly suited for washing equipment and equipment parts wash stations found across the nation and around the world.
-Advanced technology now allows for dependable water treatment processes at an affordable cost.
+Gray wash water is unsuitable for human consumption, unlike potable water, which is safe for consumption.
+While people can’t drink gray water, recycled gray water is perfect for washing equipment and equipment parts at wash stations across the nation and around the world.
+Advanced technology now allows businesses to implement dependable water treatment processes at an affordable cost.

-Today, it can be much more economical to recycle wash water that continuously runs through fresh supplies.
+Today, it’s typically much more economical to recycle wash water that continuously runs through fresh supplies.
 It’s also more ethical and responsible for the environment to reuse wash water rather than waste it.
-Collecting wash water, treating it and recycling it over and over is simply the right thing to do.
+Collecting wash water, treating it and recycling it continuously is simply the right thing to do.

-The biggest wash water consumers are commercial and industrial businesses that need a large and reliable water supply for equipment upkeep.
+The biggest wash water consumers are commercial and industrial businesses that use a large and reliable water supply for equipment upkeep.
 However, these consumers have control over their water supply and can invest in washing stations that contain, treat and repeatedly recycle a single water supply.
-Here are examples of large-scale wash water creators:
+The largest industries that use significant wastewater amounts consist of the following: